image-charts/documentation/docs/qr-codes.md

 ---
+title: QR Codes
-meta_description: "Generate qr code charts as image using Image-charts API.
+description: "Generate qr code charts as image using Image-charts API.
 From simple or custom qr charts to output format or background color, we handle everything!"
+sidebar_position: 10
 ---

 # QR Codes

 This section describes how to create a QR Code on the fly with a URL GET request using the Image-Chart QRCode web service generation.